cornell-dti/trends-in-web-dev-website/versioned_docs/version-2022sp/lecture1.md

 2. `let x = 5`
 3. **`const x = 5`**

-We prefer using **const** for immutability although let is also accepted.
+We prefer using **const** for declaring non-reassignable variables although let is also accepted.
 _**Never use var.**_ We'll talk more about why in Lecture 4, where we cover best-practices in modern JavaScript (ES6).